cpollack/legend-docs/docs/classes/ranger.md

 Each Chain Finisher can be activated as a swift action once per [Round], and can only be activated if the Chain has a certain number of Links or more, speci ed in the text of each ability.
 As part of each Chain Finisher, you may [Teleport] up to 5ft per Link in the Chain, which lets you close gaps and bring home the attack.
 You can choose to [Teleport] before or after the effect of the Chain Finisher, and this [Teleport] does not provoke attacks of opportunity.
 Activating a Chain Finisher ends the current Chain, reducing the number of Links in it to zero.

 ### 1st Circle – A Cadence of Blows `EX`
-From the Tempo comes the simplest Chain component, which trades immediate opportunities for a long-term advantage by throwing an opponent o  balance.
+From the Tempo comes the simplest Chain component, which trades immediate opportunities for a long-term advantage by throwing an opponent off balance.
 A Cadence of Blows replaces a single melee attack in an attack action, and when activated grants you a +1 bonus to attack rolls against a single opponent within [Melee] range and a +1 bonus to AC.
 These bonuses stack twice at 1st circle, three times at 3rd circle, four times at 5th circle, and five times at 7th circle.

 A Cadence of Blows can also be activated as a Chain Finisher when you have a chain of at least one Link long.

 ### 2nd Circle – Howl of the North Wind `SU`